Position Type: Full-Time ─ Exempt

 - A strong commitment to diversity, equity, and inclusion policies and practices.

 - JMA is a unionized workplace.
-This position is a confidential position and not a member of the bargaining unit.
+This position is a member of the bargaining unit.

 - Covid-19 Work from home monthly $75 stipend